MadameMalady/My-Waydroid-Manager/README.md

 # My Waydroid Manager

-My Waydroid Manager a work-in-progress application written in Python and Bash, using the Gtk4 and Libadwaita GUI frameworks
+My Waydroid Manager a work in progress Gtk4 application for installing and managing Waydroid installations.

 My Waydroid Manager is a WORK IN PROGRESS and comes with absolutely no guarantee of being compatible with your use-case.